oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 ----------------------------- ------------------------------------ -----------------------------------------------------------

-Note that at this point, the files are NOT loaded in shared memory, but the archieved file names are stored in "conf/conf_<streamname>.txt" for future loading.
+Note that at this point, the files are NOT loaded in shared memory, but the archieved file names are stored in the staging area "conf_mrm_staged//conf_streamname.txt" for future loading.

+- **Adopt staged configuration** (`upmrm` in `Loop Configure` screen)

 - **Load LOrespm files into shared memory** (`SMloadmrm` in `Loop Configure` screen)